bordaigorl/rmview/README.md

     # build resources file
     pyrcc5 -o src/rmview/resources.py resources.qrc

-On the reMarkable itself you need to install [rM-vnc-server][vnc] by copying the relevant binary from the `bin` folder:

-    # For reMarkable 1
-    scp bin/rM1-vnc-server-standalone root@REMARKABLE_ADDRESS:rM-vnc-server-standalone

-    # For reMarkable 2
-    scp bin/rM2-vnc-server-standalone root@REMARKABLE_ADDRESS:rM-vnc-server-standalone

 Then you can run the program with `python -m rmview`.

 ### Using Docker